 In May of 1940, a bomb destroyed the rectory and vestry, and incendiary bombs also took out the spire and most of the roof.
 The churchyard and outside graves were destroyed as well.
 While I roamed around the churchyard, I had the opportunity to talk with Reverend Lucy Winkett.
 She informed me that after the explosion many of the tombstones were left scattered about the churchyard.
 Because supplies were scarce due to the war, the parish decided to use those tombstones in front of the church as pavers leading to the building when they rebuilt the church in 1947.
 You can see them today if you enter the grounds through the Piccadilly entrance.

-If you have the opportunity to travel to London and are in the area, it’s worth a stop to see this lovely church which I found a way to use in An Unexpected Countess.
+If you have the opportunity to travel to London and are in the area, it’s worth a stop to see this lovely church which plays a key part in An Unexpected Countess.
 You’ll have to read the book to find out how.